bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 Catalog Database
 ----------------

-Bareos stores its catalog in a database.
-Different database backends are offered:
+Bareos stores its catalog in a PostgreSQL database.

--  PostgreSQL (recommended)

--  MariaDB/MySQL (deprecated)

--  Sqlite (deprecated)

-What database will be used, can be configured in the |dir| configuration, see the :ref:`DirectorResourceCatalog`.

 The database often runs on the same server as the |dir|.
 However, it is also possible to run it on a different system.
-This might require some more manual configuration, a PostgreSQL example can be found in :ref:`catalog-maintenance-remote-psql`.
+This might require some more manual configuration, an example can be found in :ref:`catalog-maintenance-remote-psql`.

 .. _section-dbconfig: